nullromo/kylekovacs/blog/commander-primer/README.md

 It's sometimes important to have a wrath for artifacts, enchantments, and/or planeswalkers as well.
-Austere Command and Merciless Eviction can selectively destroy or exile a certain type of permenant, and Back to Nature and Shatterstorm are great ways to clear away all artifacts or enchantments.
+Austere Command and Merciless Eviction can selectively destroy or exile a certain type of permanent, and Back to Nature and Shatterstorm are great ways to clear away all artifacts or enchantments.

 | Austere Command                     | Merciless Eviction                        | Back to Nature                    | Shatterstorm                  |